-Project Learn reinforces and enhances the skills and knowledge young people learn at school during the ours they spend at the Club.
+Project Learn reinforces and enhances the skills and knowledge young people learn at school during the hours they spend at the Club.
 This comprehensive program strategy is based on Dr. Reginald Clark’s research showing that students do much better in school when they spend their non-school hours engaged in fun, but academically beneficial, activities.
-Through Project Learn, Club staff use all the areas of program in the Club to create opportunities for these high-yield learning activities, which include leisure reading, writing activities, discussions with knowledgeable adults, helping others, homework help and tutoring and games like Scrabble that develop young people’s cognitive skills.
+Through Project Learn, Club staff use all the areas of programs in the Club to create opportunities for these high-yield learning activities.
+These activities include leisure reading, writing activities and discussion with knowledgeable adults, helping others, homework help and tutoring as well as games like Scrabble, that develop young people’s cognitive skills.

 Power Hour: Making Minutes Count

 Power Hour: Making Minutes Count helps Club members ages 6-18 achieve academic success by providing homework help, tutoring and high-yield learning activities and encouraging members to become self-directed learners.
-Everyday after school each Club designates time for completing daily homework and some members may earn points, Club bucks, and school supplies for reaching their homework goals.
+Everyday after school each Club designates time for completing daily homework, and some members have the opportunity to earn points, Club bucks and school supplies for reaching their homework goals.

 This fun and exciting program prepares teens for the working world.
 Club teens 13-18 years old embark on a journey to explore careers, make sound educational decisions and find success in the world of work.
 Members learn how to complete resumes, interviews, and employment applications.
 The program, contains 22 competency based, small-group activities that are organized into four units.
 A pre and post assessment tool is included to determine individual participants’ achievement of the learning objectives and to document results of the program.